 Depreciation - This Budget item refers to depreciation allowance on capital equipment employed and not to capital expenditures.
-The depreciation allowance equals the purchase cost of the equipment item being employed (an input item given in $\u004$ /unit) x number of units employed (an input item) x % of the time in which the equipment is employed on the project (an input item) x the annual depreciation rate (in % per year).
+The depreciation allowance equals the purchase cost of the equipment item being employed (an input item given in \$/unit) x number of units employed (an input item) x % of the time in which the equipment is employed on the project (an input item) x the annual depreciation rate (in % per year).
 The annual depreciation rate currently allowed is 33.3%.

-The Leasing Cost equals the monthly lease cost or rental cost of capital equipment (an input item given in /unit/month) x the number of units leased / rented (an input item) x % of the time in which the leased / rented equipment is employed by the Program (an input item) x project duration (in months).
+The Leasing Cost equals the monthly lease cost or rental cost of capital equipment (an input item given in π) and item given in π are in which the leased / rented equipment is employed by the Program (an input item) x project duration (in months).